mburufiona/Sychel_Customer_Churn/README.md

 ### Data Characteristics
 - Imbalanced target: ~14.5% churners vs ~85.5% non-churners.
 - Several correlated variables by design (e.g., charges are linear transforms of minutes).

+## Exploratory Data Analysis (EDA)

+We explored the target distribution and key behavioral patterns to guide modeling and feature engineering:

+- Class distribution (countplot of churn)
+  - The churn class is the minority (~14.5%), confirming an imbalanced problem.
+Accuracy alone would be misleading; recall and PR-AUC are more appropriate for evaluation.

+- Usage distribution (histogram of total day minutes)
+  - Most customers exhibit moderate usage with a long tail of heavier users.
+This motivated log transforms for usage minutes to reduce skew and stabilize models.

+- Customer service calls vs churn (boxplot)
+  - Churners tend to have higher customer service calls, consistent with dissatisfaction.
+This informed creating service_call_rate and keeping customer service calls as key predictors.

+- Correlation heatmap (numeric features)
+  - Charges are highly correlated with minutes (by design), so charge columns were dropped to avoid overweighting the same signal.
+  - Usage metrics across periods are moderately correlated; engineered averages and totals help summarize intensity cleanly.

+These EDA findings directly informed our data preparation (dropping charge columns, engineering averages and service_call_rate, applying log transforms) and our metric choice (recall, PR-AUC) for an imbalanced classification problem.

 ## Modeling